Mukesh Sahani

-Mukesh Sahani is an Indian politician from the Indian state of Bihar.
-He served as the Minister for Animal Husbandry & Fisheries in the Government of Bihar till 27 March 2022.
+Mukesh Sahani is an Indian politician from Bihar.
+He served as the Minister for Animal Husbandry & Fisheries in the Government of Bihar till 27 March 2022 when he was dismissed from the cabinet.
 He is the founder of the Vikassheel Insaan Party, a political party in Bihar.
 He previously worked as a Bollywood stage designer.
 Sahani is also owner of a company named 'Mukesh Cineworld Private Limited'.

 Sahani campaigned for Bharatiya Janata Party during the 2015 Bihar Legislative Assembly election, but later formed Vikassheel Insaan Party and his party became part of Mahagathbandhan in Bihar for 2019 Indian general election.
 They contested three Lok Sabha seats but failed to win any seats.

 Early life

-Mukesh Sahani was born to Meena Devi and Jitan Sahani.
-Before entering into the Indian politics, he was a successful businessman in Bollywood Industry as a set designer.
+Mukesh Sahani was born on 31 March 1981 in the Nishad family of Jitan Sahani and Meena devi.
 He left Bihar at the age of 19 and moved to Mumbai.
 In his initial times in Mumbai, he worked as a salesman and later joined Bollywood as a set designer.
 Mukesh is considered as an influential leader of "Mallaah" (fisherman) community, he is also referred to as 'Son of Mallah'.

 Social life

 In the year 2010, Sahani started thinking about his society and community, he founded Sahani Samaj Kalyan Sanstha in Bihar.
 He opened two offices, one is in Darbhanga and another one is in Patna.
 Using this foundation, he has directed people to get well educated and gather in a circle.
 He was also educated to take interest in politics.
 In the year 2015, he founded an organisation named Nishad Vikas Sangh.
-This organization started working district wise to gather the community people.
+This organisation started working district wise to gather the community people.